Robotix22/Mu-Tegra/Building.md

 ### Step 1:

-First of you need the sourcecode to compile a UEFI Image. <br />
+First of you need the sourcecode to compile a UEFI Payload. <br />
 Clone the Repo by using:
 ```
 git clone https://github.com/Robotix22/Mu-Tegra.git --recursive